-Yesterday, I returned from a memorable stay in Amsterdam, at the legendary Waldorf Astoria hotel where I was privileged to experience one of the finest stays of my life, and I have stayed in the world’s best lodging establishments.
+Yesterday, I returned from a memorable lodging in Amsterdam, at the legendary Waldorf Astoria hotel where I was privileged to experience one of the finest hotel experiences of my life, and I have stayed in the world’s best establishments.

 Quite literally, the staff defines professionalism and excellence and the rooms, service and location are all beyond compare – and the food!